Katherine McNamara

-Katherine Grace McNamara (born November 22, 1995) is an American actress and singer.
+Katherine Grace McNamara (born November 22, 1995) is an American actress.
 She portrayed Clary Fray on the 2016–2019 supernatural drama series Shadowhunters, receiving a Teen Choice Award and a People's Choice Award for her work.
 In 2022, she starred in the western action series Walker: Independence as Abby Walker, which earned her a Critics Choice Super Award for Best Actress in an Action Series nomination.
 She also portrayed Mia Smoak in the superhero series Arrow and starred as Julie Lawry in the post-apocalyptic miniseries The Stand.
 Her film roles include Lily Bowman in the 2011 romantic comedy New Year's Eve, Rosa in the 2015 drama A Sort of Homecoming, Sonya in the second and third films of the dystopian science fiction film series Maze Runner, and Amy in the 2021 thriller Trust.

 Early life and education

-McNamara was born in Kansas City, Missouri, the only child of Ursula and Evan McNamara, who served in the U.S. military.
+McNamara was born in Kansas City, Missouri, the only child of Ursula McNamara, a research scientist and college professor and Evan McNamara, who served in the U.S. military.
 She was raised in Lee's Summit, Missouri, and moved to Los Angeles, California in 2011.

 While growing up, McNamara was an advanced student in certain subjects, resulting in her being partly homeschooled; she received her high school diploma at age 14.
 At age 17, McNamara graduated summa cum laude with a Bachelor of Science degree in Business Administration from Drexel University, completing much of her course work online.
 In July 2017, she said that she was enrolled in an online master's degree literature program at Johns Hopkins University.